Mini Clubman Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Mini Clubman are $976 a year with full coverage.
-Comprehensive costs approximately $168, collision insurance costs $182, and liability costs $468.
-Liability-only coverage costs as little as $518 a year, and high-risk coverage costs around $2,088.
+Average insurance rates for a Mini Clubman are $976 a year including full coverage.
+Comprehensive costs approximately $168 each year, collision insurance costs $182, and liability is $468.
+A policy with just liability insurance costs around $518 a year, and coverage for high-risk drivers costs around $2,088.
 Teen drivers receive the highest rates at up to $3,930 a year.

 Average premium for full coverage: $976